SharePoint/sp-dev-docs/docs/spfx/subscribe-to-list-notifications.md

   // omitted for brevity
 }
 ```

-> [!IMPORTANT]
-> At this moment, you can subscribe only to changes in SharePoint Document Libraries.
-If you try to subscribe to changes in SharePoint List, you will get an error.

 When creating a list subscription, using the `callbacks.notification` property, you have to specify the method that should be called, when a change has been detected.
 The method doesn't have any arguments, and for security reasons, you don't get notified what has been changed exactly.
 To get the latest contents of the Document Library, adhering to the configured permissions, you can use either the SharePoint REST APIs or the Microsoft Graph.